atao60/pop-tech/README.md

 The main changes from Y. Bonnel's blog are:

-* Use [maven-scm-publish-plugin](http://maven.apache.org/plugins/maven-scm-publish-plugin/) in place of [Github Site Plugin](http://github.com/github/maven-plugins).
+* Use [maven-scm-publish-plugin](http://maven.apache.org/plugins/maven-scm-publish-plugin/) in place of [Github Site Plugin](http://github.com/github/maven-plugins): it works even if the *Github* user profile is not fully filled.

-* Generate excerpts for the index and feed pages.
+* Generate excerpts for the index and feed pages: it requires a helper class in Java and some scripts in the templates.

-* Share parameters between *Maven* and `jbake-maven-plugin` (°).
+* Share parameters between *Maven* and `jbake-maven-plugin` (°), with a little trick: use `properties-maven-plugin` to generate a file `custom.properties` (which usage is deprecated by *jbake*) filled with all the *Maven* properties.

-* Use [webjars](http://www.webjars.org/) for client assets.
+* Use [webjars](http://www.webjars.org/) for client assets: the *Maven* profile `webjars` will upgrade the libraries.

-* Use the more recent releases available for libraries and plugin.
+* Use the more recent releases available for libraries and plugin: the *Maven* profile `enforce` will do all the checking.

 * Misc. (i18n, tag counters, escaped rss titles, ...)

 It requires *Maven* 3.3.1 or above as it uses [maven-profiledep-extension](https://github.com/sviperll/ozymandias/tree/master/maven-profiledep-extension) to manage the profiles.

 When used with *Maven* 3.3 or below, all the chained profiles must be specified on the command line, e.g. "`-Pbootswatch-pathes -Pminify -Pwebjars`" in place of "`-Pwebjars`".

->(°) To provide the *Maven* parameters to `jbake-maven-plugin`, a little trick is used.
-With `properties-maven-plugin`, the file `custom.properties` (which usage is deprecated by jbake) is filled with these properties.
+(°) There is a open request on this topic: [adding system and pom properties to config object in templates #9 ](https://github.com/ingenieux/jbake-maven-plugin/pull/9).

 Display
 ----